Chocobozzz/PeerTube/FAQ.md

 Yes you can, but you won't be able to send data to users that watch the video in their web browser.
 The reason is they connect to peers through WebRTC whereas your BitTorrent client uses classic TCP/UDP.
-To check if your BitTorrent client supports WebTorrent you can see this issue: https://github.com/webtorrent/webtorrent/issues/369
+You can check if your BitTorrent client supports WebTorrent in this issue: https://github.com/webtorrent/webtorrent/issues/369

 ## Why host on GitHub and Framagit?

-The project has initially been hosted on GitHub by Chocobozzz.
+The project was initially hosted on GitHub by Chocobozzz.
 A full migration to [Framagit](https://framagit.org/framasoft/peertube/PeerTube) would be ideal now that Framasoft supports PeerTube, but it would take a lot of time and is an ongoing effort.

 ## Are you going to use the Steem blockchain?